 Part of the port is used for commercial and passenger traffic; instead, the tourist side welcomes the large boats of the many yachtsmen who frequent Capri during the summer.
 Obviously there is also an area reserved for fishing boats.

-The connections with Naples and Sorrento they are insured all year round.
-To these, during the summer, there are connections with Castellamare, Positano, Amalfi, Salerno and Ischia.
-There are no direct connections with Procida (you need to go from Naples or Ischia).
+Connections with Naples and Sorrento are guaranteed all year round.
+During the summer, there are connections with Castellamare, Positano, Amalfi, Salerno and Ischia.
+There are no direct connections with Procida (you have to go from Naples or Ischia).
 During the winter months the connections with Naples and Sorrento are less than the period from Easter to October.

-The ferry takes 50 to 80 minutes to reach Naples, while the hydrofoil it takes an average of 50.
-The type of ship affects the various travel times by ferry.
-The fast ferry takes less time (and costs more).
+The ferry takes 50 to 80 minutes to reach Naples, while the hydrofoil takes 50 minutes.
+The type of ship affects travel times (fast ferry takes less time and costs more).
 To reach Sorrento, however, it takes 25 minutes by ferry; 20 minutes by hydrofoil.

-The port of Capri is connected to the Piazzetta (center of the island) with the funicular.
-Furthermore, near the port there are buses and taxis.
-Restaurants, bars and groceries, however, are located near the marina.
-The latter is one of the best equipped in Europe, in line with the needs of present customers.
+The port of Capri is connected to the Piazzetta (center of the island) by the funicular.
+Also, near the port there are buses and taxis.
+Restaurants, bars and groceries are close to the marina.

 Funicular: the Funicular is the most comfortable and fastest way to reach the port of Marina Grande.
 In about 5 minutes, from the Piazzetta di Capri, the heart of the island, you can reach the valley station near the port.
 Trains run frequently (approximately every 15 minutes) and the ticket costs € 2.00.